cameroncircowestfalltechnik/Image_Compare/README.md

   -Designed to maintain images and adapt processing for two image states.
   -Added Gui elements to rest and view the control images as well as toggle access to alarms.
   -File transmission to the server was removed.

+### Wiring_Check.py
+This program is meant to check the wiring of the optocouplers and test the I/O. It presents a window that allows you to send the alarm and reset signals and displays the mold open and ejector fire signals.
+Additionally it writes the input signals to the termianl with a timestamp for more detail.

 # Files
 ### config.txt